exalearn/EXARL/microbenchmarks/README.md

 Identical with "rma_get.py" but measuring the "MPI.PUT()" operation.

 ## run_lock_test.py
-Allows to compate the execution time of concurent "MPI.GET()" from a window with :
+Allows to compare the execution time of concurent "MPI.GET()" from a window with different LOCK types :
 - EXCLUSIVE LOCKS
 - SHARED LOCKS